 Rahul KumarWhat is the name of your organizational unit?
 [Unknown]: WebWhat is the name of your organization?
 [Unknown]: TecAdmin Inc.What is the name of your City or Locality?
 [Unknown]: DelhiWhat is the name of your State or Province?
 [Unknown]: DelhiWhat is the two-letter country code for this unit?
 [Unknown]: INIs CN=Rahul Kumar, OU=Web, O=TecAdmin Inc., L=Delhi, ST=Delhi, C=IN correct? [no]: yesEnter key password for (RETURN if same as keystore password): Re-enter new password:

 Step 2 – Get CA Signed SSL [

 Ignore SelfSigned Users ]

-You don’t need to do this step if you are going to use self signed SSL certificate.
-If you want to purchased a valid ssl from certificate authorities, then you need to first create a CSR, Use following command to do it.
+You don’t need to do this step if you are going to use self-signed SSL certificate.
+If you want to purchase a valid ssl from certificate authorities, then you need to first create a CSR, Use the following command to do it.

 Above command will prompt for keystore password and generate the CSR file.
 Use this CSR and purchase ssl certificate from any certificate authorities.

 After issued certificate by CA, you will have following files – root certificate, intermediate certificate, and certificate file.
 In my case the filenames are